SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/fabrics/fabrics.md

 tags: [Fabric, SQL, Execution, Snowflake, Databricks]
 ---

 A Fabric is a logical execution environment.
 Teams can organize their data engineering into multiple environments such as development, staging, and production.
-SQL Fabrics define the credentials for Prophecy to connect to the SQL Warehouse.
+SQL Fabrics define the credentials for Prophecy to connect to the SQL Warehouse or Lakehouse.
 Importantly, each user must update the relevant Fabric with their own credentials.
-Once a SQL Fabric is created, Prophecy can ingest data, execute data models and generate target tables.
+Once a SQL Fabric is created, Prophecy can access data, execute data models and generate target tables.

 Prophecy supports Databricks and Snowflake SQL Warehouses, with more options coming soon.
 ![Providers](./img/Providers.png)

+1. **[Snowflake SQL Fabrics](./snowflake.md)** - Provide Prophecy access to use the Snowflake warehouse data storage and compute engine capabilities.

+2. **[Databricks SQL Fabrics](./databricks.md)** - Provide Prophecy access to use the Databricks' Warehouse storage and compute engine capabilities.

+## Job Scheduling

+In addition to secure, ad-hoc model runs on Snowflake and Databricks, Job scheduling is done with a low-code easy-to-use interface.

-1. Click [here](./snowflake.md) for steps to create a SQL Snowflake Fabric.
-To run Models on a schedule, setup an [Airflow Fabric](/docs/low-code-jobs/airflow/setup/setup.md), and add a [Connection](/docs/low-code-jobs/airflow/setup/mwaa.md#setting-up-snowflake-connection) to the Snowflake Fabric.
+1. Snowflake users schedule Jobs with Airflow.
+Prophecy's [Airflow Fabric](/docs/low-code-jobs/airflow/setup/setup.md) facilitates a [Connection](/docs/low-code-jobs/airflow/setup/mwaa.md#setting-up-snowflake-connection) to the Snowflake Fabric.

-2. Click [here](./databricks.md) for steps to create a SQL Databricks Fabric.
-To run Models on a schedule, setup a [Databricks Job](/docs/low-code-jobs/databricks-jobs.md).
+2. Databricks users schedule Jobs with [Databricks Jobs](/docs/low-code-jobs/databricks-jobs.md) in Prophecy.

+Once a Snowflake or Databricks SQL Fabric is setup, Prophecy's interface makes it easy to run Models on a daily, weekly, or monthly basis using Airflow or Databricks Jobs.